chicolucio/chicolucio.github.io/_pages/about.md

 prediction scenarios
 - Delivered reproducible code with full documentation, assisted in technical transfer, and supported initial deployment in internal pipelines

+Additionally, worked on a short-term assignment at Ball Corporation, a global leader in sustainable aluminum packaging, where I:

+- Designed an analytics solution to integrate packaging-material inventories, production capacity, and sales plans into a unified planning view
+- Developed Python (pandas) and SQL ETL pipelines plus advanced Excel automation to consolidate and standardize multiple data sources
+- Built Power BI dashboards to monitor stock coverage and capacity vs. demand, reducing manual reporting effort and supporting data-driven decisions

 ### 2023 - 2025: Python and Data Science Instructor at Hashtag Treinamentos